OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **--dbinclude**\  REGEXP

- Some services are automatically checking all the databases of your cluster(note: that does not mean they always need to connect on all of them to check them though). \ ``--dbinclude``\  allows to \ **ONLY**\  check databases whose names match the given perl regular expression.
-You can repeat this option as many time as needed.
+ Some services automatically check all the databases of your cluster (note: that does not imply that they always need to connect to all of them though).
+Some always exclude the 'postgres' database and templates. \ ``--dbinclude``\  checks \ **ONLY**\
+ databases whose names match the given Perl regular expression.
+ Repeat this option as many time as needed.

  See \ ``--dbexclude``\  as well.
 If a database match both dbexclude and dbinclude arguments, it is excluded.